leandro-santi/leandro-santi/README.md

 My main abilities include designing pretty library APIs, API modeling following software design principles, developing robust microservices and refactoring code with technical debt into nice abstractions.

-I am currently working as a _Java Developer_ on R&D projects with a focus on banking and industrial solutions.
+I am currently working as a _Java Developer_ on R&D projects with a focus on banking, financial, and industrial solutions.

 ---